Trachoma

 Complications

-One episode of trachoma caused by Chlamydia trachomatis is easily treated with early detection and use of antibiotics.
-Repeated or secondary infections can lead to complications, including:
+One bout of trachoma caused by Chlamydia trachomatis is easily treated with antibiotics if detected early.
+Repeated infections can lead to complications, including:

-- Eyelid deformities, such as an inward-folding eyelid (entropion) or ingrown eyelashes (trichiasis), which can scratch the cornea
+- Eyelid issues, such as an inward-folding eyelid, called entropion, or ingrown eyelashes, called trichiasis.
+Both conditions can scratch the cornea.

 Prevention